What is a fractional CRO?

 2.2 The transformation projects

-In parallel, the operator runs time-boxed projects — building a new comp plan with Performio or CaptivateIQ, installing a MEDDPICC qualification framework, rebuilding the ICP with 6sense or Demandbase intent data, hiring the first VP of Sales or VP of Marketing, restructuring territories, or resetting pricing with help from Simon-Kucher-style positioning work.
+In parallel, the operator runs time-boxed projects - building a new comp plan with Performio or CaptivateIQ, installing a MEDDPICC qualification framework, rebuilding the ICP with 6sense or Demandbase intent data, hiring the first VP of Sales or VP of Marketing, restructuring territories, or resetting pricing with help from Simon-Kucher-style positioning work.
+These projects are the durable artifacts the company keeps after the engagement ends.

 3. How the fractional CRO differs from adjacent roles

-3.1 vs. A sales consultant
+3.1 vs. a sales consultant

 A sales consultant delivers a deliverable - a playbook, a training, a methodology rollout - and exits.
 A fractional CRO owns the forecast number and sits in the operating cadence, accountable like an exec, not an advisor.

-3.2 vs. An interim CRO
+3.2 vs. an interim CRO

 An interim CRO is full-time but time-bounded (usually 3-9 months), typically bridging between a departing CRO and a permanent hire.
 A fractional CRO is structurally part-time and can stay 12-36 months without needing to convert.

-3.3 vs. A board advisor
+3.3 vs. a board advisor

 A board advisor gives strategic counsel in monthly meetings for 0.1%-0.25% equity.
 A fractional CRO is operational - they show up to the weekly pipeline call and own outcomes.